slack-ruby/slack-ruby-bot/README.md

 ### More Involved Examples

-The following examples of production-grade bots based on slack-ruby-bot are listed in growing order of complexity.
+The following examples of bots based on slack-ruby-bot are listed in growing order of complexity.

+* [slack-bot-on-rails](https://github.com/dblock/slack-bot-on-rails): A bot running on Rails and using React to display Slack messages on a website.
 * [slack-mathbot](https://github.com/dblock/slack-mathbot): Slack integration with math.
 * [slack-google-bot](https://github.com/dblock/slack-google-bot): A Slack bot that searches Google, including CSE.
 * [slack-aws](https://github.com/dblock/slack-aws): Slack integration with Amazon Web Services.